CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

 where `/home/some_user/SCS_decomposition/schwartzlab/` would be replaced with an appropriate path on the user's file system.

 Again, the `GBM07` directory under the `simulation` and `results` directory would be `simulated_GBM07` if the user specifed the TumorName as `simulated_GBM07`.
-Also, if the user once specified TumorName as `simulated_GBM07`, this should be used for all callings so that the program can have right path for input and output.
+Also, if the user once specified TumorName as `simulated_GBM07` when calling DataSimulation.py, this should be used to call DecomposeSolver.py so that the program can have right path for input and output.
+However, this rule does not apply to call SimulateSCS.py since the input for the program are based on real observed SCS data.

 Reference:

 Haoyun Lei, Bochuan Lyu, E. Michael Gertz, Alejandro A. Schaffer,